mattludwigs/generator-bean-stack/README.md

 ## How to Use

-First you will need to get Yoemon installed on your computer.
+First you will need to get Yeoman installed on your computer.
 Assuming you have node, and thus npm, enter this:

 ```
-$ npm install -g yoeman
+$ npm install -g yeoman
 ```
-Next, you will want to get the generator from npm so that Yoemon can use it:
+Next, you will want to get the generator from npm so that Yeoman can use it:

 ```
 $ npm install -g generator-bean-stack